Place your film and photos in a container

 Some padded envelopes use crushed newspaper and if they tear that dust may get on your photos and film.

-Don't write on the back of your photos with magic market, ink, or crayon
+Don't write on the back of your photos with magic marker, ink, or crayon

 It will transfer to the front of the photo behind it when you stack them.